This plant is a winter or spring annual that becomes 4-16" tall,

 sheep, & pigs) occasionally browse on the foliage.

 A gravel bar along a river in a wooded area of

-Pine Hills State Nature Preserve in east-central Indiana.
+Pine Hills State Nature Preserve in west-central Indiana.

 Notwithstanding its weedy appearance and habits, this is one of the

 native chickweeds in Illinois.
 It is a rather floppy plant with small